Cryptocurrencies Are the New Alternative Investment

 After the financial crisis of 2008, many financial firms and their clients recognized the importance of asset allocation and the need to diversify client portfolios.
 This led to portfolio managers increasingly adding alternative investments to their client asset allocation models.

-A 2015 survey showed that advisers had 73 percent of their clients in alternative investments and that 70 percent of advisers planned to maintain their current alternative investment allocations for clients, although half of them felt that alternative investments had underperformed since 2008.
-Most advisors were recommending a range of 6 percent to 15 percent of a client's portfolio to be held in alternative investments.
-Many others (18 percent of advisers) were recommending 16 percent to 25 percent of their clients' portfolios in alternatives.
+A 2015 survey showed that advisors had 73% of their clients in alternative investments and that 70% of advisors planned to maintain their current alternative investment allocations for clients, although half of them felt that alternative investments had underperformed since 2008.
+Most advisors were recommending a range of 6% to 15% of a client's portfolio to be held in alternative investments.
+Many others (18% of advisors) were recommending 16% to 25% of their clients' portfolios in alternatives.

-The latest alternative investment on the scene is cryptocurrency, and it seems it'll be just a matter of time before U.S. investors can get into this alternative investment as easily as buying up shares in a cryptocurrency exchange-traded fund (ETF) or some other proxy instrument.
+The latest alternative investment on the scene is cryptocurrency, and U.S. investors can get into this alternative investment almost as easily as buying up shares in a cryptocurrency exchange-traded fund (ETF) or some other proxy instrument.

 Defining Alternative Investments